Archive for the 'Psychology' Category

 *Frankly, I’m describing something pretty close to the force from the Star Wars movies.
 Of course that concept was largely lifted from Asian philosophy.

 I realize this is quite new-agey and almost impossible to prove, but it does nicely align itself with certain aspects of human spiritualism.
-Maybe what many spiritualists, shamans and monks of yore experienced via drugs and meditation was a stripping away of the “content” of consciousness (sensations/thoughts etc.) and an arrival at the raw, empty experience.
+Maybe what many spiritualists—shamans and monks of yore—experienced via drugs and meditation was a stripping away of the “content” of consciousness (sensations/thoughts etc.) and an arrival at the raw, empty experience.
+(This actually ties in with the experiences of Jill Bolte Taylor described here.)

 At worst, I’ve got an interesting premise for a science fiction novel.